Artyemlom/docs/docs/install-server.md

 1. Create a new directory (for example `D:\Server`), this will be used for the server binaries.
 2. Download latest [server files](https://citizeniv.net/files/CitizenIV-Server.zip).
 3. Extract the build into the directory previously created.
-4. Download default resources from GitHub ([Stable](https://github.com/citizenfx-reloaded/server-data)/[Beta](https://github.com/citizenfx-reloaded/server-data-beta)) and extract them in the server directory.
+4. Download default resources from [GitHub](https://github.com/citizenfx-reloaded/server-data-beta) and extract them in the server directory.
 5. Change the server settings in the citmp-server.yml file.
 5. Run `CitizenMP.Server.exe`.